Fornebu Line: Tramway

-Ruter has also explored what it has termed as a "semimetro".
-This concept was based on the agency's long-term plan to upgrade the tram network to a system similar to a stadtbahn.
-It would run with conventional tram vehicles, connected in pairs and with a combined capacity of ca. 360 passengers.
+Ruter has also explored the concept for light rail based on the agency's long-term plan to upgrade the tram network to a system similar to a stadtbahn.
+It would run with conventional tram vehicles, connected in pairs and with a combined capacity of circa 360 passengers.
 In relation to its route, it was planned built at ground level with six station at Fornebu (Fornebu Senter, Koksa, Rolfsbukta, Telenor, Telenor Arena and Oksenøykryssset).
 From there it would run to Skøyen in a tunnel with intermediate stations at Lysaker and Vækerø.
 From Skøyen some services would run along existing tramways to the city center, while others would run in a tunnel to Majorstuen.
-Ruter estimated the cost of the semimetro at 3.5 billion kroner in 2011.
+Ruter estimated the cost of the light rail at 3.5 billion kroner in 2011.
 It would have 16 hourly departures to Skøyen, half of which would continue to Majorstuen and half of which would continue to the city center.

 The tramway alternative has the easiest and fastest access, being located at street level.
 This encourages passengers which will take it between stops on Fornebu and travelers heading to Lysaker.
 However, the long travel time by tram to the city centers means that most travelers will switch to trains at Lysaker.
 Estimates show that in the long run the tramway alternative may not have sufficient capacity to handle all the traffic to Fornebu.
 The tramway is in the process of ordering new trams.
 One of the goals is that they can be a shelf ware.
 Should the Fornebu Line be built as a tramway, it would feature the only tunnels on the network.
 This would result in the trams having to be built in a higher fire grade, resulting in significantly higher costs for all trams for the network.
 Alternatively special trams for the Fornebu Line would have to be built, eliminating possibility of economy of scale.